ODUTOLA01/FIRST-PROJECT-WORK/README.md

 1. Which product category had the highest sales?
 2. What are the Top 3 and Bottom 3 regions in terms of sales?
 3. What were the total sales of appliances in Ontario?
-4. Advise thecmanagement of KMS on what to do to increase the revenue from the bottom 10 customers?
+4. Advise the management of KMS on what to do to increase the revenue from the bottom 10 customers?
 5. KMS incurred the most shipping cost using which shipping method?
 6. Who are the most valuable customers and what products or services do they typically purchase?
 7. Which small business customer had the highest sales?